-In the TV series, Breaking Bad, meth addicts are generally pictured as lepers of society.
+In the TV series Breaking Bad, meth addicts are generally pictured as lepers of society.
 According to a Washington Post article, meth does not just affect the outcasts of society.
-There is a growing population of female meth addicts, including working mothers who use meth as a strong pick-me-up drug, just so that they can function throughout the day.
-In Kern County, there are a lot of women, including mothers, who are addicted to meth, mainly because it’s easy to acquire.
+There is a growing population of female meth addicts, including working mothers who use meth as a potent pick-me-up drug just so that they can function throughout the day.
+In Kern County, there are many women, including mothers, who are addicted to meth, mainly because it’s easy to acquire.
 Not only does meth boost adrenaline, but also the drug is used for weight loss purposes.
 And many of these moms are in toxic, intimate relationships that often cause them to turn to meth for relief.
-What happens afterwards is tragic, because their children get deeply affected, and in many instances, are taken away by the Department of Children and Family Services, because the home of a meth addict is a horrifying place for a child.
+What happens afterward is tragic because their children get deeply affected.
+In many instances, they are taken away by the Department of Children and Family Services because a meth addict’s home is a horrifying place for a child.

 According to the National Institute on Drug Abuse, the best treatment for meth addiction includes evidence-based modalities, along with a strong 12-step approach.
-And its crucial that meth addicts, who seek help, get into a drug rehab program that provides detox.
-Withdrawing from meth requires comprehensive care, as symptoms of withdrawal include hallucinations, intense anxiety, paranoia, psychosis and cravings.
+And is crucial that meth addicts, who seek help, get into a drug rehab program that provides detox.
+Withdrawing from meth requires comprehensive care, as withdrawal symptoms include hallucinations, intense anxiety, paranoia, psychosis, and cravings.

 Located in Palmdale, California, our beautiful facilities will provide you with a feeling of home, while our compassionate and professional staff will work with you on your individualized treatment plan.
-Our clinical, evidence-based practices, along with a strong 12-step program, and comprehensive dual diagnosis support will not only help you get clean, but will delve into the roots of your drug addiction.
+Our clinical, evidence-based practices, along with a strong 12-step program and comprehensive dual diagnosis support, will not only help you get clean but will delve into the roots of your drug addiction.
 Let’s look at addiction as weeds that are suffocating a field full of beautiful daffodils.
-The weeds, including the roots, must be pulled out, to prevent further damage to the daffodils.
-While the weeds are metaphors for substance addiction and abuse, the roots are a metaphor for co-occurring disorders like depression, anxiety and trauma.
-Once the weeds, along with their roots, have been permanently removed, the flowers can feel the sunshine again.
+The weeds, including the sources, must be pulled out to prevent further damage to the daffodils.
+While the weeds are metaphors for substance addiction and abuse, the roots are metaphors for co-occurring disorders like depression, anxiety, and trauma.
+Once the weeds, along with their hearts, have been permanently removed, the flowers can feel the sunshine again.

 The sunshine is a metaphor for recovery.